We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

-Professor Peter Shah is a Consultant Ophthalmic Surgeon at Good Hope Hospital, Heart of England Foundation Trust and the Birmingham and Midland Eye Centre.
+Professor Peter Shah is a consultant ophthalmic surgeon at University Hospital Birmingham.
 He is Honorary Professor of Glaucoma at the Centre for Health and Social Care Improvement at the University of Wolverhampton.

-He has written 4 textbooks of Ophthalmology and has authored over 70 research publications.
+He has written four textbooks of ophthalmology and has authored over 70 research publications.
 As a teacher he has organised many national and international symposia and courses, including the annual Birmingham Glaucoma Masterclass, the Royal College Glaucoma Surgery Masterclass and the Birmingham Trabeculectomy Wet-lab Academy.
 Professor Shah has a long-term interest in patient safety and risk management and is a national teacher in these areas.

-He is an internationally recognised leader in glaucoma surgery and also specialises in cataract surgery.
+He is an internationally recognised leader in glaucoma surgery.